ChivukulaVirinchi/periodic-table/README.md

 ## How to use the website

 The website has a simple interface that allows you to view the periodic table of elements.
-Visit the site at [Periodic Table](https://scientific-boats.surge.sh/)You can click on an element to go to its detail page, where you can see more information such as its category, group, period, block, electron configuration and properties.
+Visit the site at [Periodic Table](https://scientific-boats.surge.sh/).
+You can click on an element to go to its detail page, where you can see more information such as its category, group, period, block, electron configuration and properties.

 ## How the project works